jyanar/flatiron-ccn-workshop-2025/docs/source/full/day2/place_cells.md

 workshop_utils.plot_feature_mask(m);
 ```

+This function makes use of our additive basis to figure out the structure in the input and allows us to selectively remove some of the features:

 <div class="render-user render-presenter">

 - Make use of our additive basis to figure out the structure in the input